 Research

-Sensory Intelligence® is embedded in the research of sensory processing, started in occupational therapy but expanded to a wide interdisciplinary network
+Sensory Intelligence® is embedded in the research of sensory processing, started in occupational therapy but expanded to a wider interdisciplinary network.
+The data and reach are vast and fascinating, supporting this framework being used in various disciplines and across industries.

 • By Topic